MariusKart/signature-time-series-forecasting/README.md

 Feature construction and weighted **two-step LASSO** for forecasting.

 ### `baselines.py`
-Baseline forecasting models used for comparison, including naive and ARIMA-style forecasts.
+Baseline forecasting models used for comparison, including naive and ARIMA forecasts.

 ### `evaluation.py`
 Backtesting utilities and horizon-by-horizon error summaries.